vanestw/Tanner-Van-Es/README.md

 git commit -m "Your commit message here"
 ```

 It is essential that your commit message is concise and clearly explains what you have modified or added so one of your peers/group members can see what you have done.
-Also, these comments will be used to take your project in the grading process.
 Treat your commit messages as seriously as you would inline comments.

 **Committing should be done semi-frequently.
 If you have completed a section of code and successfully got it to compile and run, make a commit!!**